CGamesPlay/pilikino/README.md

 - date searching for created / modified
 - convenience searches for `has:errors`, `is:orphan`, etc
 - probably just stop using yacc

+### Improving highlighting

+In order to identify locations of links in documents, the pipeline will look like this:

+- Character filter to remove everything except markdown link source at same position in document
+- Whitespace tokenizer
+- Token filter to replace the extracted links with resolved link hrefs.

+The result is that `links` now becomes a text field with this analyzer instead of an array.
+Highlighting uses offsets from `links` but projected onto the `content` field.
+We can easily extract line numbers of links.
+This same process will apply to inline tags as well.

+To highlight this, we have to copy the `highlighter_simple.go` code, but we can mostly reuse it.
+We need to change the input value to the fragmenter to receive the original content value instead of the filtered value.

 ## Reference